ucaiado/cpp-system-monitor/README.md

 ### Run
-In a terminal or command window, navigate to the top-level project directory `cpp-system-monitor/` (that contains this README) and run the following command, which will start the code implemented in this repository.
+In a terminal or command window, navigate to the top-level project directory `cpp-system-monitor/` (that contains this README) and run the following command, which will start a monitor using the code implemented in this repository.

 ```shell
 $ make system-monitor